 lovely is your icing

-Now to transform them into Christmas trees, which of course needed to be green.
-I'd realised that runny icing (icing sugar and water) would not work to cover them and I did not have any royal icing in the house.
-However, I did have were a few packets of white sugar paste in the cupboard, and I knew this could be melted back to it's liquid state - although it's not something I had previously done.
+Now to transform them into Christmas Tree Fondant Fancies, which of course needed to be green.
+I realised that homemade basic icing (icing sugar and water) would not work to cover them and I did not have any royal icing in the house.
+However, I did have few packets of white sugar paste in the cupboard, I knew this could be melted back to it's liquid state - although it's not something I had previously done.
 So through experimenting these cute Christmas Tree Fondant Fancies came about.

 What you will need